KULeuven-Diepenbeek/osc-course/content/ch2-interrupts/lab1_arduino-bm.md

 {{% /task %}}

-The **helper.h** file itself includes **avr/io.h**.
-This file makes searching for address in the memory space superfluous.
+The **avr/io.h** file makes searching for specific addresses in the memory space superfluous.
 When taking a closer look in this file, lines 271 and 272 read:

 ```
 #elif defined (__AVR_ATmega328P__)